Edition 7

 Small trees and brush begin to break through the snow, reaching for light where they can.
 Wildlife is active again.
 Most animals remain out of sight, but their presence is noticeable, tracks crossing the trail, disturbed patches of ground, scat left behind.
 It’s enough to stay aware.
 We keep talking or humming as we walk, making our presence known.

-Chop Suey pauses, takes a deep breath and slows down long enough to take in the surroundings.
-The movement of water, the quiet signs of animal life, the transition between seasons, a great reset before continuing on.
+We slow down, long enough to take in the surroundings.
+The movement of water, the quiet signs of animal life, the transition between seasons, taking deep breaths before the boots start moving again, and the trail keeps unfolding.

-As the soup thickens, a pinch of black pepper is added to bring out the turmeric.
-The result is warm, filling, and direct.
-Nothing elaborate—just a practical meal built from what’s available, shaped as much by the land and season as by choice.
-Chop Suey tastes it, lets it sit for a moment, then eats.
+As the soup is simmering a cup of coconut milk is added to give it some extra body and flavour, a pinch of black pepper is added to activate the turmeric.
+The result is warm, smooth and filling.
+Nothing elaborate, Just a solid bowl made from what was still there.
+Chop Suey tastes it, lets it sit for a moment, till al the flavours are developed.

 Intuit Mailchimp logo